Sharing EP Practice: EBSA and Autism - What Can Schools Do?

 EBSA Horizons School Staff Training

 EBSA Horizons School Training is a comprehensive CPD course for School Staff, which develops understanding and skills (alongside a lot of resources) to support children and young people experiencing difficulties attending school.
-This course has been updated for 2023 with a new chapter -
+This course has recently been updated with a new chapter.

 Find out more about EBSA Horizons School Training here and register your interest to receive 3 FREE resources from this course.

-EBSA Horizons is a comprehensive CPD course for EPs, which develops understanding and skills (alongside a lot of resources) to support children and young people experiencing difficulties attending school.
-This course has been recently updated for 2023 with two new chapters -
+EBSA Horizons is a comprehensive CPD course for EPs and other professionals who support schools, which develops understanding and skills (alongside a lot of resources) to support children and young people experiencing difficulties attending school.
+This course has been recently updated with new chapters.

 Find out more about EBSA Horizons here and register your interest to receive 3 FREE resources from this course.